Coldcard/firmware/docs/nfc-on-coldcard.md

 ## Security

-All NFC features of the Coldcard can be disabled from the settings menu, and when that is done, the tag chip is comletely disabled, and there is no way to probe, detect or access the Coldcard over RF.
+All NFC features of the Coldcard can be disabled from the settings menu, and when that is done, the tag chip is completely disabled, and there is no way to probe, detect or access the Coldcard over RF.
 Even when NFC features are enabled, we keep the tag chip disabled unless we are actively sharing something.
 We disable the "energy